-At the time of inspection, the subjects were generally found to be in a fair condition, although some works of repair and maintenance are required.
-Elements are also ageing and are likely to require attention and/or upgrading/replacement in due course.
+At the time of inspection, the subjects were generally found to be in a fair structural condition, although some works of repair and maintenance are required.
+Elements are also ageing and are likely to require attention and/or upgrade/replacement.